-- You accept the terms of use and Privacy Notices associated with the PoMS website and FIT Count app - Note that data contributed to PoMS will be made available to the research partnership for use, modification and redistribution to further scientific research, as described in the terms of use and Privacy Notices.
-Therefore, if you contribute to the Pollinator Monitoring Scheme, you grant the UK Pollinator Monitoring and Research Partnership permission to use your contributions in whatever way is needed to further this goal, trusting us to do the right thing with your data.
+- You accept the terms of use and Privacy Notices associated with the PoMS website and FIT Count app - Data contributed to PoMS will be made available for use, modification and redistribution to further scientific research, as described in the terms of use and Privacy Notices.
+Therefore, if you contribute to the Pollinator Monitoring Scheme, you grant the UK Pollinator Monitoring Scheme permission to use your contributions in whatever way is needed to further this goal, trusting us to do the right thing with your data.
 However, you give us this permission non-exclusively, meaning that you yourself still own your contribution.